Jon

 Prism’s tracks are not to be used for navigation

-We started in Olympia Washington in 2013 and now 10,000+ nautical miles later, we are on the east Coast of the US.
-Jon and I have uploaded our tracks so you can use them for a reference.
+We started in Olympia Washington in 2013 and now 30,000+ nautical miles later, Prism is on the east Coast of the US.
+Jon My tracks so you can use them for a reference.
 If you would like them, you can click the link to Download Prism’s GPS Tracks.

 The files can be input into your Chart-plotter devices for reference only.
 They are compatible with most charting systems.